slebok/slebok/stories/A Prological Implementation of Featherweight Java/main.md

     symbol(";").
 ```

-Deviating from the original grammar, the first rule uses different metavariables `C` and `D` (encoded by Prolog variables with corresponding names) instead of the single metaviable C in the original grammar.
+The metavariable C from the original grammar (where it represents class names) translates to a logic variable.
+Deviating from the original grammar, different metavariables `C` and `D` are introduced for the two occurences (encoded by Prolog variables with corresponding names) instead of the single metaviable C in the original grammar.
 This is necessary because otherwise, the grammar would require classes to extend themselves.
 Also, it introduces a new non-terminal `'F'`, which is required to use `repeating` for accepting sequences of field declarations.

 ```prolog
 'K'(constructor(C, X, SF, TF)) -->